Safseri

 The safseri (سفساري), sometimes also spelled sefseri, safsari or sefsari, is a traditional Tunisian veil worn by women.
+Not to be confused with Chador or Dupatta, it is a unique cloth to Tunisia.

 Composition

 The safseri is composed of a large piece of cloth covering the whole body.
 It usually has a cream colour and is made of cotton, satin or silk.

 Depending on the regions of Tunisia, it can also be very colorful, especially in the south of the country.

 Wear

 It is worn by women out of modesty to avoid male looks.
 In contemporary Tunisia, this cloth is mostly worn by senior women.
 Often a grandmother wears it while her daughter will not wear it.
-After the independence of Tunisia, the president Habib Bourguiba had tried, in vain, to have people abandon its use.
+After the hijab was banned in Tunisia, some women began to wear the safseri.
+As a result, the president Habib Bourguiba had tried, in vain, to have people abandon its use.

 The cloth is today largely abandoned.